 Word “catharsis” has been used in Aristotle’s “Poetics” but he forgot to define its concept.
-He left its definition on critics and students of literature.
+He left its definition to critics and students of literature.
 However, no clear definition of “catharsis” is available.
 It has much importance in every language.
 There is no word in English literature, which has been debated so much as the word “Catharsis” has been debated and translated.
 Commonly, it has been defined as a process of releasing and thereby providing relief from strong or repressed emotions.
-Some other meanings which come in mind after reading Aristotle’s poetics are:
+Some other meanings which come to mind after reading Aristotle’s poetics are:

 “Tragedy has been ever held the gravest, moralist and most profitable of all other poems; therefore said by Aristotle to be of power, by raising pity and fear, or terror to purge the mind of those and such-like passions; that is, to temper or reduce them to just measure with a kind of delight stirred up by reading or seeing those passions well imitated.
 Not is Nature herself wanting in her own effects to make good Aristotle’s assertion, for so, in physic, things of melancholic hue and quality are used against melancholy, sour against sour, salt to remove salt humours”.Milton – Explaining Aristotle’s concept of catharsis

 Purgation and purification best describe catharsis.
-Undoubtedly, Aristotle lays great importance on pity and fear and when spectators witness pain of the hero they feel pity for him.
-In a tragedy, the reader/spectator puts himself in place of the tragic hero and thinks what he could do if he were the hero.
-Every person feels the same as felt by tragic hero.
+Undoubtedly, Aristotle lays great importance on pity and fear and when spectators witness the pain of the hero they feel pity for him.
+In a tragedy, the reader/spectator puts himself in the place of the tragic hero and thinks about what he could do if he were the hero.
+Every person feels the same as felt by a tragic hero.
 Feelings and emotions are there in everyone.
 These are natural and everyone possesses them.
 What makes difference is their suppression.
 Some can suppress them easily whereas others cannot.
 Ultimately feelings of pity and fear arise and the same increase with every hardship faced by the tragic hero.

-After seeing sufferings of the hero, it is certain that feelings of pity and fear arouse and the spectator refuses to take such steps, which cause sufferings.
+After seeing the sufferings of the hero, it is certain that feelings of pity and fear arouse and the spectator refuses to take such steps, which causes suffering.
 If we see the word catharsis in this context then it reveals that Catharsis is merely used for the purpose of teaching.
-Of course, spectator learns something from tragedy and every tragedy has a subject, which indeed has a moral lesson.
+Of course, the spectator learns something from tragedy and every tragedy has a subject, which indeed has a moral lesson.
 Perhaps Aristotle uses this word for the purpose of teaching.
 It is necessary to remember that Aristotle emphasizes too much on the main character and says that he must be the combination of good and bad qualities.
-If the character is mixture of good and bad, the spectator, after witnessing sufferings does not dare to take such steps but if he is too good, it will be unjustified for a good man to suffer and instead of learning he will show his sympathy.
+If the character is a mixture of good and bad, the spectator, after witnessing suffering does not dare to take such steps but if he is too good, it will be unjustified for a good man to suffer and instead of learning he will show his sympathy.
 If he is totally a bad person, then his sufferings are good because he deserves it.
 It is clear that Aristotle kept morality on his mind while defining tragedy.
-So, the word catharsis may be used for morality and for teaching purposes in the “Poetics”.
+So, the word catharsis may be used for morality and for teaching purposes in “Poetics”.